CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 DJANGO_SETTINGS_MODULE=geonode.local_settings python manage.py importlayers -v 3 -i -o -n madmex_sentinel2_hidalgo_2017_2018_lcc -c "base map" -t madmex_sentinel2_hidalgo_2017_2018_lcc -a "Sentinel2 MAD-Mex lcc" -k "MAD-Mex, sentinel2, features, Hidalgo" -r "Mexico, North America, Latin America" HIDALGO_merge_wgs84.shp

 ```

+- **Make sure you are able to download it and see thumbnail.
+If not click to button refresh attributes and statistics for the layer in geonode.**

 **Nodes at conabio have an intermediate security layer that makes no possibly to read `css` files for `nginx` container when an user access it.
 This causes that web page can't see correctly.
 A patch is to make a deployment for `spc geonode` stack of containers (in other server that can visualize correctly geonode web page) and make a copy of the `static` files created in `_volume_static` dir to a site.
 Then modify inside `nginx` container `sudo docker exec -it spcgeonode_nginx_1 sh` that runs inside the node at conabio and change file `spcgeonode.conf` in location `static` with:**